becker1701/rubyffr/_posts/2015-11-10-install-create-and-deploy-a-jekyll-site-on-heroku.markdown

 ---
 layout:     post
 title:      "Install, Create and Deploy a Jekyll Site on Heroku"
 date:       2015-11-10 13:47:01 -0800
-categories: Jekyll Heroku blog Rack RubyGems Bundler
+categories:
+- Jekyll
+- Heroku
+- blog
+- Rack
+- RubyGems
+- Bundler
 author:     Brian Becker
+comments:   true
 ---

 I wanted to start a blog, and I wanted to do it with a something that I could hack on a little.
 Well, after finally figuring out what Jekyll was and getting it installed on my system, things worked nicely.
 Then I went to push it to Heroku, and KABOOM!
 Combing through other blogs that were fairly current but none that helped in any one configuration, I found a combination of steps to actually get this up and running.
 Hope you find it useful!